-No one would ever want to walk on a dirty pool deck with shoes one, much less with bare feet.
-Since the pool deck is located outdoors, there is so much that could find its way on its surface.
-Fallen trees, some pieces of trash that might have been blown by the wind, mud, and even mold and mildew that have sprouted after moisture has failed to dry up on the deck.
+No one would ever want to walk on a dirty pool deck with shoes, much less with bare feet.
+Since the pool deck is outdoors, so much could find its way onto its surface.
+Fallen trees, some pieces of trash that might have been blown by the wind, mud, mold, and mildew sprouting after moisture has failed to dry up on the deck.

 Hire a Contractor for a Professional Assessment

-It is not enough to scan the deck and conclude that everything is okay.
+Scanning the deck and concluding that everything is okay is not enough.
 Hire a pro to assess the entire pool deck.
-There are crucial things that might have slipped your vision, like a sunken area or a crack that may indicate a more serious issue.
-Make sure that the person you hire is a professional concrete contractor who specializes in pool decks.
+Some crucial things might have slipped your vision, like a sunken area or a crack that may indicate a more serious issue.
+Ensure that the person you hire is a professional concrete contractor specializing in pool decks.
 This way, he would be able to give good advice and recommendations.

 Apply Necessary Pool Deck Repairs